Fall/Winter is Around the Corner: Be Prepared!

 RTW Note

-I know this post was a little different than prior ones, but I feel it is important to share information about items to bring, being prepared, and any tips that I can give.
+Thanks for taking the time to read this post my Road Trip Warriors!
+Thanks for taking the time to check out these checklists for Fall and Winter hiking.
+Winter hiking can get dicey and it is important to be prepared for anything.
 As hiking continues to gain popularity, the more individuals I see unprepared and more stories emerge of people having to be rescued.
 Please study up on the ten essentials, items to bring according to season, and safety tips.
 Stay safe out there and have fun adventuring!

 -Ant